 The Wellness Resource Center's Health Research

-Since 2002, the health behaviors and needs of students have been assessed each spring at VCU using the American College Health Association’s National College Health Assessment.
+Between 2002-2012, the health behaviors and needs of VCU students have been assessed each spring using the American College Health Association’s National College Health Assessment.
+In 2012, we began conducting the assessment every other year.
 Since 2008, the online version of this standardized instrument has been emailed to approximately 5,000 students randomly selected from the Registrar’s enrollment lists, which includes freshmen through graduate students.
-Response rates typically are between 30 - 37% and sample sizes typically range between 1,400 and 1,800.
+Response rates typically are between 17 - 37% and sample sizes typically range between 850-1,800.
 Prior to 2008, pen and pencil versions were used in randomly-selected classrooms.
 Each year, The Well obtains permission from the VCU Institutional Review Board to continue this project.

 Description of Research Instrument